The Bottom Line of Change Management: Results and Outcomes

-One of Prosci's Master Instructors, Butch Alligood, came to Prosci following a career in the United States Air Force.
+One of Prosci's Executive Instructors, Butch Alligood, came to Prosci following a career in the United States Air Force.
 Butch often speaks about the BLUF principle of communication.
-BLUF is an acronym that stands for "Bottom Line Up Front" - the idea that by beginning with a concise statement of the bottom line, a conversation or written communication can more quickly get to the point.
-This tutorial applies the BLUF principle to communicating the value of change management.
+BLUF is an acronym that stands for "Bottom Line Up Front," the idea that by beginning with a concise statement of the bottom line, a conversation or written communication can more quickly get to the point.
+The BLUF principle applies well to communicating the value of change management.
 By beginning with the bottom line, your efforts to demonstrate the value and benefit of change management can be more effective.

-For a change to be "successful," performance must actually be improved in the meaningful way that was intended.
-There are various phrases used to describe this, including:
+For a change to be successful, performance must actually be improved in the meaningful way intended.
+Various phrases describe this, including:

 - Benefit realization

 - Return on investment (ROI)